Can You Create Your Own Marketing "Tipping Point" for Your Brand?

 Mavens

-Gladwell deems mavens as "information specialists" and "information brokers."In the context of a "clinically proven pill that helps you lose weight," they're the gaggle of medical doctors willing to give peer-review and glowing testimonials of your product.
+"In the context of a "clinically proven pill that helps you lose weight," they're the gaggle of medical doctors willing to give peer-review and glowing testimonials of your product.

-Mavens are the right people to effectively show (often with data), rather than tell.
+Mavens are the right people to effectively show (often with data) rather than tell.

 These are my kind of people.